www.internationalbankers.co.uk

 Both the public good and the personal interest that stands behind this

-purpose and the capacity of providers to fulfil their mandates on a
+purpose and the capacity of providers to fulfill their mandates on a

 competitive, efficient and cost-effective basis can be substantially